Abdullah an-Nadeem: Before political activism

 An-Nadeem settled in Cairo for a while.
 He attended many seminars of literature, poetry, and culture.
 He befriended Al-Azhar writers and scholars along with well-known figures such as Mahmoud Sami el-Baroudi (who later on became the 5th prime minister of Egypt), Abdullah Fekry Pasha, Sheikh Abou Al- Nasr, Sheikh Ahmed Al-Rizkani, Mohammed Said Bey, and Mahmoud Safwat.
 Through their company an-Nadeem was exposed to Al-Azhar education and thought.
 At the same time Jamal al Din al-Afghani came to Cairo and began to lecture about the reformation of Islam.
 When he heard about him, he attended his lectures and was deeply impacted by his bold ideas.
 He became a recurring member of al-Afghani's councils and engaged in his seminars and learned from him reformation of religion, freedom of research, criticism and boldness in defending the right.

 Al Afghani was quick to recognise an-Nadeem's capabilities so he began to privately tutor him, which influenced an-Nadeem's political and nationalist ideologies greatly.
 His recurrent visits to al-Afghani led to his termination from his job at the palace.
 Once again he was on the road.
 He resided at Mansoura where he found residence at the “Omada” of a small village and took a job as a private tutor for the Omda's children teaching them writing, reading, and religious studies.
 At that time he managed to learn more about the peasants living in Mansoura and the poor conditions that they suffered from.
 He didn't last long at this job, which led to his departure from Mansoura.
 When he finally found a job again as a government employee he headed back to Cairo where he was reunited with al-Afghani who began to take a more nationalist approach in his teachings and lessons.
 And since then an-Nadeem's political life began.

 Background

 During the period of Khedive Ismail Egypt was on the verge of modernisation and connections with Europe increased specifically after the opening of the Suez Canal.
 Many Europeans came to Egypt to take advantage of the problematic fiscal situation that emerged during that time hoping to make huge fortunes from loaning the government money.
-Foreigners began to take part in the cultural and economic life in Egypt.
+Europeans began to take part in the cultural and economic life in Egypt.
 At the same time, the prominent Islamic ideologist and political activist Jamal al-Din al-Afghani came to Egypt.
 His teachings included religious reform and opposing foreign intervention promoting nationalist ideologies.
 Concurrently, reform and nationalist ideologies were spreading in many parts in Egypt.
 Al-Afghani had a major impact on nationalists and helped spread national political thought along with religious reformation.